Average Weather in Hermosillo Mexico

 To characterize how pleasant the weather is in Hermosillo throughout the year, we compute two travel scores.

-The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Hermosillo for general outdoor tourist activities are from late March to early June and from early October to mid November, with a peak score in the third week of October.
+The tourism score favors clear, rainless days with perceived temperatures between 65°F and 80°F. Based on this score, the best times of year to visit Hermosillo for general outdoor tourist activities are from mid March to early June and from early October to mid November, with a peak score in the third week of October.

 The beach/pool score favors clear, rainless days with perceived temperatures between 75°F and 90°F. Based on this score, the best times of year to visit Hermosillo for hot-weather activities are from mid May to late June and from mid September to mid October, with a peak score in the second week of June.